agormp/sumt/README.md

   --version             show the program's version number and exit

 Type of summary tree (pick one option):
-  --con                 majority rule consensus tree [default] --all                 majority rule consensus tree with all compatible bipartitions added --mcc                 Maximum Clade Credibility (MCC) tree.
+  --con                 majority rule consensus tree --all                 majority rule consensus tree with all compatible bipartitions added --mcc                 Maximum Clade Credibility (MCC) tree.
 The MCC tree is determined by
                         inspecting tree samples and selecting the tree that has the highest product